-To start the activity, begin by discussing some films that feature the celebrity that you have chosen.
+First, to start the activity, discuss some films that feature the celebrity that you have chosen.
 You could have them brainstorm some movies or talk about their opinions about the actor or actress.
 Give an example of what you think of them, have them discuss in groups then lead feedback.

-Next, tell them they are going to listen to an interview of that celebrity from the show Inside the Actors Studio.
-You may want to describe what the show is all about to give them some background information about it as well.
+Next, tell the class they are going to listen to an interview of that celebrity from the show Inside the Actors Studio.
+You may want to describe what the show is all about to give students some background information about it as well.
 They will listen only to the end of the interview since that is when James asks his 10 questions.

 Hand out the papers with the questions on it that you prepared beforehand to the students.
 Here are the official questions from the show that you should have on the paper: